Forside DH-Debate

 Thyra Danabod manages the construction of Dannevirke.
 Drawing by Louis Moe.

-When Harald Bluetooth died, he was not buried in Jelling next to his ancestors that otherwise would have been expected.
+When Gorm's son Harald Bluetooth died, he was not buried in Jelling next to his ancestors that otherwise would have been expected.
 He was buried in Roskilde on Sjælland, for now, he was a real Danish king.

 It is easy to imagine that this glorification of Thyra at the expense of Gorm originally was a political strategy that aimed to make Thyra something very special in the eyes of the inhabitants of eastern Denmark, from where she came.
-Because, if she was something completely unique, so her sons also would be, and that could bring them in question as royal Danish subjects.
-They were already of royal Danish blood because they were the sons of a Danish princess.
+Because, if she was something completely unique, so her sons also would be, and that could bring them in question as Danish rulers.
+They were already of royal Danish blood because they were the sons of a famous Danish princess.
 The historian Peter Sawyer is said to have made a similar theory.

 6. Gorm the Old